urbit/developers.urbit.org/content/guides/core/hoon-school/Q-func.md

 |-(;~(plug prn ;~(pose (knee *tape |.(^$)) (easy ~))))
 ```

-There is an example of a calculator [in the docs](https://urbit.org/guides/additional/hoon/parsing#recursive-parsers) that's worth a read.
+There is an example of a calculator [in the parsing guide](/guides/additional/hoon/parsing#recursive-parsers) that's worth a read.
 It uses `++knee` to scan in a set of numbers at a time.

 ```hoon
 |=  math=tape